tomheaton/mcjty-website/docs/1.18/ep5.md

 ```

 Do the same for the `thiefden` structure.
-This json represents the start of our jigsaw structure.
+This JSON represents the start of our jigsaw structure.
 Since we only have one part that's also all we need.

 #### Main Structures class

 Here we define the main Structures class which will properly setup and register our structures.
-Because Minecraft itself doesn't fully have proper json support for structures and Forge doesn't have the proper hooks yet, we still need to do a lot of things manually.
+Because Minecraft itself doesn't fully have proper JSON support for structures and Forge doesn't have the proper hooks yet, we still need to do a lot of things manually.
 In this tutorial we present a way to do this relatively safe.

 Some notes: